cikeddy/SI507_Final/README.md

 ---

 ## Project Description

-My project will aggregate information about exercises and muscles and will allow a user to input criteria to a form that will be used to randomly select an exercise.
-The project will allow also users to access information about muscles that exercises activate along with exercise characteristics.
-There will be a route for the homepage with a greeting and count of number of exercises and muscles in the application.
-There will be another route where users will be able to enter criteria that will be used to display information about a random exercise.
-Finally, there will be a route for viewing information about exercises and muscles they are related to.
-If there is enough time I will add a feature of creating a workout.
+My project aggregates information about exercises from ExRx.com (through web scraping) and allows users to search by exercise name to get information about an exercise.
+The project  also allows users to search for a muscle and recieve a list of associated exercises that target that muscle.
+There is a route for the homepage with a greeting and count of number of exercises.
+There are also routes for searching by exercise, muscle, and for viewing a randomly selected exercise with corresponding information.
+Finally there are routes that show all exercises and muscles in the database.

 ## My Database Schema